masteringmodernpayments/book/basic_integration.md

 Testing is vitally important to any modern web application, doubly so for applications involving payments.
 Tests are one of the best ways to make sure your app works the way you think it does.

 Manually testing your application is a good first step.
-Stripe provides <em>test mode keys</em> that you can find in your account settings:
+Stripe provides <em>test mode keys</em> that you can find in your account settings.

-TODO: screenshot of API keys

 By using the test mode keys you can run transactions through Stripe with testing credit card numbers and hit not only the happy case, but also a variety of failure cases.
 Stripe provides [a variety of credit card numbers][basic-integration-stripe-testing] that trigger different failure modes.
 Here's a small selection:

 * `4242 4242 4242 4242`: always succeeds
 * `4000 0000 0000 0010`: address failures